logzio/logzio-helm/charts/logzio-k8s-events/README.md

 #### Deployment Events Versioning

-To add a versioning indicator to our K8S 360 and Service Overview UI, the specified annotation must be included in the metadata of each resource whose versioning you wish to track.
-The 'View commit' button will link to the commit URL in your version control system (VCS) from the logzio/commit_url annotation value.
+To add a versioning indicator to our K8S 360 and Service Overview UI, you must include the specified annotation in the metadata of each resource whose versioning you wish to track.
+The 'View commit' button will link to the commit URL in your version control system (VCS) from the `logzio/commit_url` annotation value.

 ```yaml
 metadata: